MacRush7/ecen5783-eid-project1-f19-rushi-poorn/README.md

 3. Design and integration of QT GUI
 4. Design and integration of the MySQL database
 5. Addition of required/additional features to the project
-6. Integrated testing
+6. Code commenting & Integration
-7. Code commenting
+7. Integrated testing
 8. GitHub and documentation management

 **Interfacing of DHT22 with the Pi:**